PsyTeachR/ads-v1/docs/draft/05-summary.md

 Let's do another example of inline coding that writes up a summary of the most prolific tweets to demonstrate a few additional functions.
 First, we need to create some additional objects to use with inline R:

 * `nrow` simply counts the number of rows in a dataset so if you have one user/participant/customer per row, this is an easy way to do a head count.
-* `slice()` selects a particular row of data, in this case the first row.
+* `slice()` chooses a particular row of data, in this case the first row.
 Because we sorted our data, this will therefore be the user with the most tweets.
 * `pull()` pulls out a single variable.
-* The combination of `slice()` and `pull()` allows you to select a single observation from a single variable.
+* The combination of `slice()` and `pull()` allows you to choose a single observation from a single variable.

 ```r